Khlysts: Persecution

 Accusations of sexual immorality pursued the sect from its earliest days, and provoked numerous government investigations.

-In 1717, Lupkin and twenty other Khlysty were arrested in Uglich.
+In 1717, Lupkin and twenty other Khlysts were arrested in Uglich.
 They were held for five months, during which time they were interrogated and beaten.
 While some of his followers remained in custody, Lupkin managed to negotiate his own release, with the help of a 300-ruble bribe.
 Despite officially repenting, he continued to lead the movement until his death in 1732.

 From 1733 to 1739, a specially-formed government commission arrested hundreds of suspected Khlyst members, charging them with participation in sexual orgies and ritual infanticide.
 These accusations were repeatedly denied, but the commission nevertheless convicted over three hundred people.
 They handed out sentences of hard labour, beatings, and mutilation of the nostrils and the tongue, and sent many of the prisoners into exile in Siberia or Orenburg.

 However, the Khlysty were undeterred, and continued practising.
 Some of those who had been sent into exile began to spread the movement through Siberia.
 In 1745, therefore, a new commission was formed, this time using "far crueler methods of interrogation".
 This commission, although eliciting false confessions of sexual deviation and cannibalistic communion, and sending another 200 people into exile, likewise failed to stamp out the movement.

 Later history

 Around 1750, some doctrinal changes took place within the sect, and they became known as the Postniki ("Fasters").
 The leaders of the sect were now seen as "personifications of Christ", rather than only playing host to his spirit.
 It was no longer considered possible for ordinary members to receive the Holy Spirit during radenie, although the ritual still held a central position in their worship.

 In 1840, a new splinter sect broke away from the Postniki.
 Calling themselves Israelites, they shortly afterwards split again into Old Israel and New Israel.
 The beliefs of the latter group departed considerably from the traditional teachings of the Khlysts, and the sect still exists today in Uruguay.

 These schisms weakened the movement, and their numbers began to decline.
-By the start of the twentieth century, estimates of the Khlysty's numbers ranged at around one hundred thousand.
+By the start of the twentieth century, estimates of the Khlysts' numbers ranged at around one hundred thousand.
 Prior to the outbreak of World War I, there were reported to be around 20,000 New Israelites, 15,000 Old Israelites and 3,000 Postniki in Russia.
 By the 1970s, there were only "a few isolated groups" remaining.

 Influence

-The Khlysty are said to have been "the root of all Russian sectarianism", having spawned sects such as the Skoptsy, the Dukhobors and the Molokans.
+The Khlysts are said to have been "the root of all Russian sectarianism", having spawned sects such as the Skoptsy, the Dukhobors and the Molokans.